 San Francisco, California

 The Law Center has drafted a Model Ordinance Regulating Firearms Dealers and Ammunition Sellers for Local Jurisdictions in California.
 In addition, the Law Center’s September 2011 publication, Model Laws for a Safer America: Seven Regulations to Promote Responsible Gun Ownership and Sales, includes a model law regulating firearms dealers.
-For more information, contact the Law Center.
+For more information about these model laws, please contact us.
+The experts at Giffords Law Center are available to provide assistance to any jurisdiction seeking to tailor a model law to its particular needs.

 Key Legislative Elements